SmartEVSE/smartevse/README.md

 0x01 | W | Broadcast ChargeCurrent | 0.1 A | Charge Current (0 A = no current available)
 0x02 | W | Broadcast Error | Bit | 1:LESS_6A / 2:NO_COMM / 4:TEMP_HIGH / 8:NO_CURRENT / 16:RCD / 32:NO_SUN

-Register 0x01 is written to every 2 seconds by the Master, and holds the Charge Current per Slave EVSE.
+Register 0x01 is written to every 2 seconds by the Master, and holds the Charge Current per Node EVSE.
 A total of 4 words (8 bytes) are written, One word per EVSE(0-3).<br>
 Register 0x02 is written to only if an error occurred.<br>
 Use function code 0x10 (Preset Multiple Registers), and broadcast address 0x09 to use this feature.<br>